-33.2.1 Objective - The District's indigenous biodiversity is protected, maintained or enhanced.
+33.2.1 Objective - The District's iIndigenous biodiversity is protected, maintained or and enhanced.

-- 33.2.1.1 Identify and protect the District's Significant Natural Areas and schedule them in the District Plan, including the ongoing identification and protection of Significant Natural Areas through resource consent applications, using the criteria set out in Policy 33.2.1.8. - 33.2.1.2 Provide standards in the District Plan for indigenous vegetation that is not identified as a Significant Natural Area, which are practical to apply and that permit the clearance of a limited area of indigenous vegetation in specified circumstances. - Have regard to and take into account kaitiakitanga and the values of indigenous vegetation, taonga species and habitats. and biodiversity to tangata whenua. - 33.2.1.4 Encourage the long-term protection of indigenous vegetation and in particular Significant Natural Areas by encouraging land owners to consider non-regulatory methods such as covenants administered under the Queen Elizabeth II National Trust Act 1977, Reserves Act, or Conservation Act and other protective mechanisms. - 33.2.1.5 Undertake activities involving the clearance of indigenous vegetation in a manner that ensures the District's indigenous biodiversity is protected, maintained or enhanced. - 33.2.1.6 a.
-Manage the adverse effects of activities on indigenous biodiversity by: - i. avoiding adverse effects as far as practicable; - ii. requiring remediation where adverse effects cannot be avoided; - iii. requiring mitigation where adverse effects on the areas identified above cannot be avoided or remediated; - iv. requiring any residual adverse effects on significant indigenous vegetation or indigenous fauna to be offset through protection, restoration and enhancement actions that achieve no net loss and preferably have a net gain in indigenous biodiversity values, having particular regard to: - A. limits to biodiversity offsetting due to the affected biodiversity being irreplaceable or vulnerable; - B. the ability of a proposed offset to demonstrate it can achieve no net loss or preferably a net gain; - C. Schedule 33.10 Framework for the use of Biodiversity Offsets; - v. enabling any residual adverse effects on other indigenous vegetation or indigenous fauna to be offset through protection, restoration and enhancement actions that achieve no net loss and preferably a net gain in indigenous biodiversity values having particular regard to:
+- 33.2.1.1 Identify and protect the District's Significant Natural Areas and schedule them in the District Plan, including the ongoing identification and protection of Significant Natural Areas through the resource consent applicationsprocess, using the criteria set out in Policy 33.2.1.8, and schedule them in the District Plan to assist with their management for protection. - 33.2.1.2 Provide standards in the District Plan for indigenous vegetation that is not identified as a Significant Natural Area, which are practical to apply and that permit the clearance of a limited area of indigenous vegetation in specified circumstances. - 33.2.1.3 Have regard to and take into account kaitiakitanga and the values of indigenous vegetation, taonga species and habitats, and biodiversity to tangata whenua and kaitiakitanga. - 33.2.1.4 Encourage the long-term protection of indigenous vegetation and in particular Significant Natural Areas by encouraging land owners to consider non-regulatory methods such as open-space covenants administered under the Queen Elizabeth II National Trust Act 1977, Reserves Act, or Conservation Act and other protective mechanisms. - 33.2.1.5 Undertake activities involving the clearance of indigenous vegetation in a manner that ensures the District's indigenous biodiversity is protected, maintained or enhanced. - 33.2.1.6 Manage the adverse effects of activities on indigenous biodiversity by: - a. avoiding adverse effects as far as practicable and, where total avoidance is not practicable, minimising adverse effects; - b. requiring remediation where adverse effects cannot be avoided; - requiring mitigation where adverse effects on the areas identified above cannot be avoided or remediated; - d. requiring any residual adverse effects on significant indigenous vegetation or indigenous fauna to be offset through protection, restoration and enhancement actions that achieve no net loss and preferably a net gain in indigenous biodiversity values, having particular regard to: - limits to biodiversity offsetting due the affected biodiversity being irreplaceable or vulnerable; - i. the ability of a proposed offset to demonstrate it can achieve no net loss or preferably a net gain; - iii.
+Schedule 33.108 Framework for the use of Biodiversity Offsets; - e. enabling any residual adverse effects on other indigenous vegetation or indigenous fauna to be offset through protection, restoration and enhancement actions that achieve no net loss and preferably a net gain in indigenous biodiversity values having particular regard to:

-- A. the ability of a proposed offset to demonstrate it can achieve no net loss or preferably a net gain; - B. Schedule 33.10 Framework for the use of Biodiversity Offsets. - b.
-This policy does not apply to proposals for the upgrading or development of the National Grid (refer to Policy 30.2.8.2A) - Protect the habitats of indigenous fauna, and in particular, birds in wetlands, beds of rivers and lakes and their margins for breeding, roosting, feeding and migration. - 33.2.1.8 Determine the significance of areas of indigenous vegetation and habitats of indigenous fauna by applying the following criteria: - a.
+- the ability of a proposed offset to demonstrate it can achieve no net loss or preferably a net gain; - ii.
+Schedule 33.108 Framework for the use of Biodiversity Offsets. - 33.2.1.7 Protect the habitats of indigenous fauna, and in particular, birds in wetlands, beds of rivers and lakes and their margins for breeding, roosting, feeding and migration. - 33.2.1.8 Determine the significance of areas of indigenous vegetation and habitats of indigenous fauna by applying the following criteria: - a.
 Representativeness b.
 Rarity